1964 Winter Olympics: Luge

 Olympic champion Ortrun Enderlein shortly after the Games.

 Luge was a popular sport in the Alpine countries, the first competition of which dates back to 1831.
 The first international event was organized in 1928.
 The decided in 1954 to include luge in the program of the 1964 Games to replace the skeleton, because there was only one track adapted to this sport: the Cresta Run of Saint-Moritz in Switzerland.
 Three events were contested at the Games: individual for men and women and two for men.
 Some commentators believed that luge was too dangerous a sport to enter the Olympic program.
 The death of Poland-born British luger Kazimierz Kay-Skrzypeski during a test run two weeks before the start of the Games helped reinforce this position.

 The luge events were dominated by the Germans, who took five out of six medals individually.
 During the men's individual event, a German trio dominated the competition: the 1962 world champion Thomas Köhler as well as Klaus Bonsack and Hans Plenk were the top three in each of the first three rounds, won respectively by Köhler, Bonsack and again Köhler.
 Bonsack also won the fourth round.
 Finally, Köhler became an Olympic champion, 27 hundredths of a second ahead of Bonsack and 3.38 seconds ahead of Plenk.

 The German Ilse Geisler, world champion in 1962 and 1963, was the favorite in the women's event.
 However, it was her compatriot Ortrun Enderlein who won the first three races.
 Geiser took a lot of risks in the last heat and made a big mistake, letting Enderlein win again.
 Enderlein became Olympic champion, almost three seconds ahead of Geisler.
 The Austrian Helene Thurner won the bronze medal.

 The doubles event, which takes place over two rounds, was dominated by the Austrians.
 Indeed, Josef Feistmantl and Manfred Stengl won the first round ahead of Reinhold Senn and Helmut Thaler.
 The latter won the second round without worrying Feistmantl and Stengl, crowned Olympic champions.
-Italians Walter Aussendorfer and Sigisfredo Mair are bronze medalists.
+Italians Walter Ausserdorfer and Sigisfredo Mair are bronze medalists.